-- For the purposes of the Queensland Procurement Policy, a statutory body is classified as large where one of the following criteria apply:
+- For the purposes of the Queensland Procurement Policy, a statutory body is classified as large where either of the following criteria apply:

 - An agency that is responsible for managing common categories of expenditure across 2 or more agencies.

-- A procurement method where the agency invites a supplier(s) of its choice to submit an offer in response to an approach to market.
+- A procurement method where the agency invites a supplier/s of its choice to offer.

 - A list of pre-qualified suppliers who wish to supply goods or services in the future and who have met the necessary conditions or requirements to be included on the MUL.
 Inclusion on an MUL does not guarantee a supplier that they will be included in any future approach to market process.
 A government agency may use an MUL as the basis for determining which suppliers are included as part of a selective offer process.

-- A procurement method where all interested suppliers may submit an offer in response to an approach to market.
+- A procurement method where all interested suppliers may submit an offer.

 - An arrangement under which a number of suppliers agree to supply goods or services for a set period of time and usually for a set price (see also standing offer arrangement).